BridgeQZH/Thesis/README.md

 **Environment** is the traffic conditions on the roads.
 **Agent** controls the traffic signal.
-**State** include components such as queue length, number of cars, waiting time, and current traffic signal phase； images of vehicles’ positions on the roads； Volume; Delay; Speed; Phase duration.
+**State** include components such as queue length, number of cars, waiting time, and current traffic signal phase; images of vehicles’ positions on the roads;  Volume; Delay; Speed; Phase duration.
 - Queue length

 of a lane is the total number of waiting vehicles on the lane

 - Waiting time

 of a vehicle is defined as the time period a vehicle has been in the “waiting” state

 **Reward** could be defined on the traffic condition of the intersection.
 A typical reward definition is a weighted linear combination of several components such as queue length, waiting time and delay.